-Part 1 4
+Part 1

-Statement on Quality from the Chief Executive 4
+Statement on Quality from the Chief Executive

 Statement of Directors' Responsibilities in Respect of the Quality Report 7

-D. 10 ^

-Part 2
+Part 2 0

 Priorities for improvement and Statements of Assurance from the Board

 Monitoring & Reporting

 Statements of Assurance from the Board

 Review of Services

-Participation in Clinical Audits .
-15
+Participation in Clinical Audits

 Participation in clinical research

-Commissioning for Quality & Innovation framework (CQUIN) .
-22
+Commissioning for Quality & Innovation framework (CQUIN)

 What others say about the Trust

-Care Quality Commission (CQC) 23
+Care Quality Commission (CQC)

 Data Quality

-Information Governance Toolkit Attainment: 25
+Information Governance Toolkit Attainment:

-Part 3
+Part 3 .
+26

 Review of Quality Performance

-Review of Performance in relation to Safety .
-27
+Review of Performance in relation to Safety

-Priority 1:Mortality .
-30
+Priority 1:Mortality

 Priority 2: Patient Safety .
 32

 Priority 3: Harm Caused .
 33

 Review of Performance in relation to Effectiveness:

 Priority 4: Readmissions

 Priority 5: Finance .
 37

-Deview of Deviews are a invalation to Deticat Functions 00
+~~

 Review of Performance in relation to Patient Experience

 Priority 6: Patients & Staff.

 Priority 7 Environment .
 47

 Review of Performance in relation to Outcomes 40

 Priority 8 Cardiovascular

-Priority 9 Cancer

-Priority 10 Infections . ၁၀
+Priority 9 Cancer Priority 10 Infections

+.
+50

-External Assurance and Performance Indicators 50
+External Assurance and Performance Indicators 58

 Consultation on Quality

-Consultation on Quality .
-60

-Statements from Local Involvement Network (LINk), Overview and Scrutiny ,
+Statements from Local Involvement Network (LINk), Overview and Scrutiny /

 Committee (OSC) and Central and Eastern Cheshire Primary Care Trust

 (CECPCT) and Governors 62

-Key National Priorities
+key National Priorities

 Appendices

 Appendix 1 - Glossary & Abbreviations:

-Appendix 2 - Feedback form
+Appendix 2 - Feedback form 70

-/ ipportain = 1 ocubatin totti , 0